jakemmarsh/react-annotator/README.md

 ### Methods

 Upon including the mixin, a handful of functions will be available to your component.
-Some of these are interned strictly for internal use in the mixin (all prefixed with an underscore), but there are a few that are intended to provide you with more complex options and interactions.
+Some of these are intended strictly for internal use in the mixin (all prefixed with an underscore), but there are a few that are intended to provide you with more complex options and interactions.
 These are outlined below.

 ##### `setAnnotations(annotations, cb)`